jaredly/s-test/README.md

 So far only strider-node is really tested.

-And now I'm doing some testing of strider-github-status
+And now I'm doing some testing of strider-github-status.
+And it looks pretty solid.